🗽 NYC SHSAT Test Prep

 When should my child start SHSAT prep?

-Starting in early 7th grade gives your child the best foundation.
-Families who begin in 6th grade have the biggest advantage — they build skills gradually without any pressure.
-The SHSAT is offered once per year with no retakes, so consistent early preparation matters far more than a last-minute sprint.
+Starting in early 7th grade gives your child a strong foundation, and families who begin in 6th grade have the biggest advantage — they build skills gradually and calmly.
+The SHSAT is offered once per year, so consistent early preparation matters far more than a last-minute sprint.

-What score does my child need to get into a specialized high school?
+What score does my child need for a specialized high school?

 Can my child prepare without an expensive tutor?

 Yes.
-Many students improve significantly with self-directed, well-structured prep.
-The NYC DOE releases free official practice tests annually.
-AISparks provides adaptive, personalized practice that adjusts to your child's specific gaps — at a fraction of the cost of private tutoring.
+Many students thrive with self-directed, well-structured prep.
+The NYC DOE releases free official practice tests annually, and AISparks adds adaptive, personalized practice tuned to your child's exact skills — at a fraction of private-tutoring cost.

-How many hours per week should my child study for the SHSAT?
+How many hours per week should my child study?

-4–6 months of focused, consistent preparation — around 1–2 hours per day, 4–5 days per week — outperforms longer but scattered study.
-Quality and consistency matter more than total hours.
-AISparks is designed for daily 20–30 minute sessions that fit into a school-year schedule.
+4–6 months of focused, consistent preparation — around 20–30 minutes a day, 4–5 days a week — outperforms longer but scattered study.
+Quality and consistency matter most, and AISparks is built for exactly that rhythm.

-Try the free demo — no sign-up required.
-Then start a 7-day free trial when you're ready to build a full prep plan.
+Try the live demo — no sign-up required.
+Then start a full 7-day free trial when you're ready to build a prep plan.